-1985 was a pivotal year in the teen comedy cycle; it took the teen comedy to whole levels that ranged from the supernatural (Teen Wolf, The Heavenly Kid, Once Bitten) to commentary about gender relations (Just One of the Guys), and commentary about the high school social structure (The Breakfast Club).
+1985 was a pivotal year in the teen comedy cycle; it took the teen comedy to whole new levels that ranged from the supernatural (Teen Wolf, The Heavenly Kid, Once Bitten) to commentary about gender relations (Just One of the Guys), and commentary about the high school social structure (The Breakfast Club).
 And there was Better Off Dead, which almost belongs in a category of its own.
 Better Off Dead’s basic storyline isn’t anything original, in fact, it is pretty formulaic to the teen comedies of that time; all the tropes are there:

 Lane – The average male protagonists, who lacks confidence and obsesses over a pretty blonde (in this case his ex-girlfriend).
 He spends the majority of the film either obsessing on how to get Beth back, or attempting suicide and failing every time.